More Efficient Certification Process On The Horizon

 Key Takeaways:

-• The CMT aims to eliminate redundant engineering and certification tests, ensuring that products certified in one member country are more readily accepted in others.
+• The CMT aims to eliminate redundant engineering and certification tests, ensuring products certified in one member country are accepted in others without re-testing.

-• Separately, the FAA and EASA have implemented a Validation Improvement Roadmap (VIR) to mutually recognize certificates and approvals, targeting a 20% reduction in validation effort, time, and costs by 2022 for products exported between the US and Europe.
+• Separately, the FAA and EASA have a Validation Improvement Roadmap (VIR) to mutually recognize certificates, targeting a 20% reduction in validation effort, time, and costs by 2022, especially for products exported between the U.S. and Europe.

-• These initiatives, including discussions on Supplemental Type Certificates (STCs), are expected to accelerate the adoption of new aviation products and technologies, particularly avionics, benefiting manufacturers and pilots.
+• These collective efforts, including discussions on simplifying Supplemental Type Certificates (STCs) for avionics, are expected to accelerate the introduction of new aviation products and technologies for pilots.

 See a mistake?
 Contact us.